vishallaljeet/starter-app/README.md

 We have 2 Dockerfile

-Dockerfile-Adonis - Ubuntu as base OS on which I tried to create webserver and pushed to ECR 493849651063.dkr.ecr.us-east-2.amazonaws.com/webserver
+Dockerfile-Adonis - Ubuntu as base OS on which I tried to create webserver and pushed to ECR "493849651063.dkr.ecr.us-east-2.amazonaws.com/socarproxy
-Dockerfile-Nginx - I have used offical nginx image and same is uploaded to ECR 493849651063.dkr.ecr.us-east-2.amazonaws.com/nginx
+Dockerfile-Nginx - I have used offical nginx image and same is uploaded to ECR 493849651063.dkr.ecr.us-east-2.amazonaws.com/nodejsproj

-Deployed nodejs application ob EBS
+Deployed nodejs application on EBS, which can be access http://socartest-env.eba-pnfm2zrh.us-east-2.elasticbeanstalk.com/